dhairya576/assigment1/README.md

-# assigment1
+# assigment1.
-hi i Dhairya Agarwal
+Hi I Dhairya Agarwal,
-here is the tasks that you give thanks
+here is the tasks that you gave
+.Thanks